matiascherer/covid-project/README.md

 # covid-project
 This project utilizes Excel, SQL, and Tableau to analyze public data related to the COVID-19 pandemic.
 The comprehensive analysis provides insights into key metrics, trends, and patterns, offering a valuable resource for understanding the impact of the virus.

-**Skills used:** Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types.
+**Skills used:** Joins, CTE's, Temp Tables, Windows Functions, Aggregate Functions, Creating Views, Converting Data Types, DataViz on Tableau (Tables, Map Charts, Bar Charts and Line Charts with Forecast).

 **Data source:** https://ourworldindata.org/coronavirus